SplitScreen-Me/splitscreenme-www/docs/create-handlers.md

 **var joystick = Context.FindLineNumberInTextFile(txtPath, "JOYSTICK ENABLED", Nucleus.SearchType.Contains);**

-In this way, Nucleus-Coop will search for a line that contains the text **"JOYSTICK ENABLED"**  and store the line number in the variable joystick.
+In this way, Nucleus Co-op will search for a line that contains the text **"JOYSTICK ENABLED"**  and store the line number in the variable joystick.
 Then you can use it like this:

 **var dict = [